AccidentSim: Generating Vehicle Collision Videos with Physically Realistic Collision Trajectories from Real-World Accident Reports: METHODOLOGY

 \subsubsection{Accident Report Extraction}

-The real-world accident reports used in our work, sourced from NMVCCS\cite{nhtsa-report}, provide critical data for supporting collision simulations, encompassing pre-accident environmental conditions, collision dynamics, and post-accident outcomes.
+The real-world accident reports used in our work, sourced from NMVCCS \cite{nhtsa-report}, provide critical data for supporting collision simulations, encompassing pre-accident environmental conditions, collision dynamics, and post-accident outcomes.
 Prior work, such as SoVAR \cite{guo2024sovar}, employs a template-based approach combined with language models to extract key information from accident reports.
 However, due to the inherent variability and complexity of natural language descriptions in these reports, a single-template strategy lacks the flexibility to adapt to diverse accident scenarios.
 To overcome this limitation, we employ a Llama model \cite{dubey2024llama} with a few-shot learning strategy to automatically extract essential information from accident reports, including pre-accident environmental conditions, road features, and driver behaviors; in-collision details such as vehicle positioning, speed, and collision type; and post-accident information including emergency responses.
-For more details, refer to Section B of the Supplementary Materials.